ldstep/ldstephensnet/content/about.md

 Hey there!
 I'm ldstephens, and welcome to my little corner of the internet.
 Since 2016, I've been writing here about Apple gadgets, apps, tips, and how I use my devices day to day.
 You'll also find stories, random thoughts, the occasional rant, quotes that stick with me, and links that I find worth sharing.

-I recently got featured on Manu Moreale’s [People and Blogs](https://manuelmoreale.com/pb-loren-stephens) if you’re interested in learning more about me.
+I was recently featured on Manu Moreale’s [People and Blogs](https://manuelmoreale.com/pb-loren-stephens) if you’re interested in learning more about me.

 **Colophon**